philippelejeune01/risk-cpp-project/readme.txt

 Added removeCard(int index) to class Hand to remove the card played from the player's pool.

-Changed a bunch of variables that are declared to non-pointer type.
+Changed a bunch of variables that are declared to pointer type.

-Implemented HumanPlayerStrategy's issueOrder(), don't think an implementation for toAttack and toDefend are necessary since all the orders are manual, but let me know what you think.
+Implemented HumanPlayerStrategy.